adscorp100/mdhomecarebuild/src/content/blog/home-care-package-level-2.md

 You can estimate fees using the [My Aged Care fee estimator](https://www.myagedcare.gov.au/node/1732163) and complete an income assessment via Services Australia for a fee advice letter, contactable at 1800 227 475.
 Financial hardship assistance is available if needed, detailed at [My Aged Care financial hardship assistance](https://www.myagedcare.gov.au/financial-hardship-assistance).

-### Role of the ProviderProviders play a critical role in delivering home care package services, as outlined by [Australian Government Department of Health and Aged Care](https://www.health.gov.au/our-work/hcp).
+### Role of the Provider
+Providers play a critical role in delivering home care package services, as outlined by [Australian Government Department of Health and Aged Care](https://www.health.gov.au/our-work/hcp).
 They are responsible for:

 - Coordinating and delivering care services based on your assessed needs and preferences.
 - Managing the government subsidy, claiming it monthly after service delivery.